 Do something you love.

-If there’s time in your schedule, plan a group activity nearby for you guys to do together before your photographer arrives!
+If there’s time in your schedule, plan a group activity for you all to do together before your photographer arrives!
 Maybe it’s yoga.
 Maybe it’s a quick round of golf.
-Maybe it’s an early morning tasting at a local winery or distillery.
+Maybe it’s an early morning breakfast at your favorite place.
 If it’s something you love and it makes you happy, do it with your friends the morning of your wedding.
 (But remember – if this involves moving to/from the prep space with a group of people, build in a TON of buffer time.
 You don’t want the relaxing activity you choose to be the thing that stresses you out the most.)

 Stay on time.